Kwale County: Distribution and demographics

-The main ethnic communities in the county include the Digo and Duruma clans of the larger Mijikenda tribe and also a significant presence of the Kamba tribe.
+The main ethnic communities in the county include the Digo and Duruma, clans of the larger Mijikenda tribe.
+It also has a significant presence of the Kamba tribe.

-The Digos are the majority in Msambweni, Lunga Lunga and Matuga while the Durumas are the dominant in Kinango.
+The Digo are the majority in Msambweni, Lunga Lunga and Matuga while the Duruma are the dominant in Kinango.
 Most Kambas are found in Kinango, Matuga and Lunga Lunga with a significant population in Msambweni.